 hMarat Gelman was born in Chisinau, Moldova on 24 December 1960, the son of Soviet dramatist Alexander Gelman.
-As a youth, he danced in “Zhok,” a Moldovan folk ensemble, and entered the Moscow Electrotechnical Institute of Communications in 1977, during which time he worked in a number of Moscow theatres, including the Mayakovsky Theatre.
+As a youth, he danced in “Zhok,” a Moldovan folk ensemble, and entered the Moscow Electrotechnical Institute of Communications in 1977, during which time he worked in a number of Moscow Theaters, including the Mayakovsky Theater.
 He graduated from the Institute in 1983, and upon his return to Chisinau, worked for the next two years as the head of a television factory laboratory.
 In 1990, he returned to Moscow, and founded the “Gelman Gallery,” one of the first private galleries in the capital, and one which offered “not only…exhibition space, but also…an intellectual workshop, developing ideas and concepts for the art of today’s Russia.”
 He is best known today not only as a gallery director, but also as an art historian, director of the Center for Contemporary Art, and co-editor of the “Pushkin” journal.

 Gelman’s first foray into contemporary art came in 1986, when he occupied the position of director of the Chisinau Scientific and Technical Youth Creativity Center, where he worked for four years.
 The Center first began to earn money when Gelman launched an exhibition of contemporary art.
 Despite his lack of experience and knowledge of contemporary art, the exhibition was a success for the Center, and cemented his interest in working in the field of contemporary art.